sohokro/sohokro/README.md

 Here are some ideas to get you started:-->

-- 🔭 I’m a Japanese high-school student.
+- 🔭 I’m a student of Tokyo Institute of Technology.

+- 🗾 I'm from Japan.

 - 🌱 I’m currently learning Rust.
 <!-- - 👯 I’m looking to collaborate on ...